Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/configuring-cargo-auth-in-github-actions/index.md

 Error: The process '/home/runner/.cargo/bin/cargo' failed with exit code 101
 ```

+Cargo can't check out my private repository!

-This happens because the user on your dev machine is associated with a
+This happens because the user on your dev machine is usually associated with a
-particular GitHub account and that account has access to the repository, whereas
+particular GitHub account and that account has access to the private repository,
-the GitHub Actions user can only see the repository it's attached to.
+whereas the GitHub Actions user can only see the repository it's attached to.

 The *Cargo Book* has a chapter on [*Git Authentication*][git-auth], but the
 *HTTPS Authentication* method they suggest (using credential stores) stopped